 Instead of hitting Black Friday Specials and fighting the crowds, we took our visiting guests to Colonial Williamsburg for the day.
 The weather was a perfect 60 degrees in Virginia and the kids and parents all needed a bit of fresh air.

 I was thrilled to see that the Christmas Wreaths were already on the homes there and thought I would share how the colonial folks decorated their wreaths with natural elements.
 I think these are such a great break from the glitter and plastic of what I have already on my door and a great use of elements you might find in your own yard or grocery store.
-Maybe you will get some Christmas Wreath Decorating Ideas from this post or inspiration to do something more natural this year!
+Maybe you will get some Christmas Wreath Decorating Ideas from this post or inspiration to do something more natural this year! (sorry about the loss of so many pictures as they were stored on Photobucket and now are gone unless you pay. )

 Using a mixture of dried and fresh fruits and flowers they have some beautiful combinations on the Christmas Wreaths of Colonial Williamsburg.
 They even used oyster shells to adorn these.